N9EWO Review : Sangean DAR-101

 Indeed there are now lower cost flash memory based recorders available today on the market, but these are in the pocket variety so not so convenient for home use.
 Many do not even offer a playback speaker (or are dime sized), let alone any AC adapter operation.

-From the receiver manufacture Sangean comes the consumer DAR-101 digital MP3 stand alone desktop recorder.
+From the receiver manufacture Sangean comes the consumer DAR-101 digital MP3 “stand alone” desktop recorder.
 This is not the first audio recorder from the manufacture.
-An analog cassette model QSR-1 VersaCorder has been marketed in Europe for a number of years and also as a C. Crane variant (both now discontinued).
+An analog cassette model QSR-1 “VersaCorder” had been marketed in Europe for a number of years (was sold and distributed in the USA by C. Crane).

 SD card requires extra purchase / No direct computer connection available.